jacksleight/statamic-memberbox/docs/implementation.md

 ## Linking to the pages from your templates

-Memberbox provides a set of page URL tags for linking to the form pages, check the [tags reference](tags.html#user-form-page-url-tags) for a full list.
+Memberbox provides a set of page URL tags for linking to the pages, check the [tags reference](tags.html#user-form-page-url-tags) for a full list.
 Here's an example header template that shows how you might implement these in your site:

 ```html
 {% raw %}<header>